Undergraduate Education

 • understand the ways that power interacts with public decision making and public policy.

 Once they graduate, UConn political science majors go on to a variety of exciting careers as attorneys, public servants, diplomats, journalists, political campaigners, educators, members of advocacy groups, and numerous other occupations.
 They also pursue graduate studies at some of the top programs in the country.
-The two most recent members of Congress who have represented eastern Connecticut's Second Congressional District studied political science at UConn, as have numerous members of the Connecticut state legislature.
+Recent members of Congress who have represented eastern Connecticut's Second Congressional District studied political science at UConn, as have numerous members of the Connecticut state legislature.

 What We Offer